lannonbr/Portfolio/content/blog/2020-02-17-wasm-pack-webpack-plugin/index.md

 What is outputted is various build artifacts.
 There will be a `pkg` file that includes the output of `wasm-pack`.
 Then it will take the `index.js` and `index_bg.wasm` file and use them as part of the outputted bundle.

 Finally, there will be a `dist` folder which includes the end result.
-If you create an index.html file in this directory and import the script in:
+Create an index.html file in this directory and import the script in:

 ```html title=dist/index.html
 <!DOCTYPE html>